-- Tuition payment plan offered by the institution - · Parent PLUS loans, which your parent can apply for - · Non-Federal Private education loan, which you or your parent can apply for after passing a credit check - Other Military or National Service Benefits the 2024-2025 school year.
+- Tuition payment plan offered by the institution - · Parent PLUS loans, which your parent can apply for - · Non-Federal Private education loan, which you or your parent can apply for after passing a credit check - Other Military or National Service Benefits

+Customized Information from Chattahoochee Technical College Chatt Tech is pleased to offer you the following estimated financial aid package for the 2025-2026 school year.
 Your award is based on full-time enrollment (12 or more credit hours).
-If your actual enrollment status is less than fulltime, your financial aid will be adjusted accordingly.
+If your actual enrollment status is less than full time, your financial aid will be adjusted accordingly.